NateDhaliwal/natedhaliwal.github.io/blog/_drafts/My-Raspberry-Pi-as-a-VSCode-Tunnel.md

 To make it run 24/7, I added this to `systemd` as a service, to run in the background.
 With the help of ChatGPT, I created a Telegram bot (my first, and probably my last) to send me updates of my Pi starts overheating (to err on the side of caution, I set it to remind me if it goes past 50°C.

 #### Remote Host
+Remote host works a bit differently.
+From my understanding, it basically hosts a whole VSCode environment onto localhost/host IP.
+I didn't choose this because I didn't want a HTTP IP address to be the URL.